Mink: Health concerns

-Minks are among the animals that can be infected with SARS-CoV-2 and that are also known to spread these infections among themselves and to humans.
-Transmission of the SARS-CoV-2 virus from minks to humans was first documented in the Netherlands by way of genetic tracing, which prompted the government to bring forward to the end of 2020 a ban on mink farming scheduled to go into effect in 2024.
+Mink are among the animals that can be infected with SARS-CoV-2 and that are also known to spread infections among themselves and to humans.
+Transmission of the SARS-CoV-2 virus from mink to humans was first documented in the Netherlands by way of genetic tracing, which prompted the government to bring forward to the end of 2020 a ban on mink farming scheduled to come into effect in 2024.
 The United States Department of Agriculture confirmed that cases of minks infected with COVID-19 had been documented in Utah in August 2020.

 In November 2020, Denmark, then the world's largest producer of mink fur, slaughtered its entire mink population of 15 to 17 million animals to stop the spread of Cluster 5, a mutated strain of the virus, which has been linked to the animals and resulted in the infection of 12 humans with the mutated variant.
 The decision was later deemed to have been illegal, although the law was later changed in support of the action.
 Infections within mink were also deemed ancestral to a highly mutated SARS-CoV-2 strain found in Canadian white-tailed deer which subsequently spilled back into humans.

-Similar to their role of a viral incubator in the COVID-19 pandemic, in October 2022, mink at a farm in Spain became the first observed case of mammal-to-mammal transmission of Influenza A virus subtype H5N1, an avian flu which had only previously jumped to mammals upon close contact or consumption or infected birds.
+Similar to their role of a viral incubator in the COVID-19 pandemic, in October 2022, mink at a farm in Spain became the first observed case of mammal-to-mammal transmission of Influenza A virus subtype H5N1, an avian flu which had only previously jumped to mammals upon close contact or consumption of infected birds.
 The infected mink in Spain exhibited multiple new mutations when compared to viral sequences obtained from infected birds, one of which helps H5N1 to better replicate within mammals.

 Stereotypy

 On farms, minks are placed in battery cages, a type of soft, metal wire cage that restricts their ability to move.
-This often results in a condition referred to as stereotypies, an abnormal behavior.
+This often results in a condition referred to as stereotypies, an abnormal behaviour.
 These abnormal, repetitive behaviours are a result of keeping them imprisoned, and is similar to the deterioration of mental health in humans.
 Stereotypies have also been noted to increase during human presence.

 To attempt to eliminate stereotypies in captive mink, the Canadian National Farm Animal Care Council has implemented regulations on incorporating environmental enrichments into mink cages.
 Enrichments are pen-related alterations or the addition of novel objects to improve the mink's physical and psychological health.
 Enrichments may help reduce the onset of stereotypies, but rarely decrease or eliminate them entirely.
 Leaving minks alone plays a large role in the prevention of stereotypies, and the animals' well-being.